alfredodiaz53/big-bang/docs/guides/using-bigbang/upgrading-bigbang.md

 ## Upgrading a Single Package
 Packages in Big Bang can be updated one at a time.
 Upgrading a single package in Big Bang is done by changing the tag in the values for that package.
-This should be done in the overriding valus in the customer template.
+This should be done in the overriding values in the customer template.

 For a git repository: